<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 not use the original flight path and instead accepted the new alternative.

-With the impacts on people addressed, the military (although it gave up some
+With the impacts on people addressed, the military (although it gave

-low altitude training) achieved a politically acceptable solution that allowed
+low altitude training) achieved a politically acceptable solution that

 access to the bombing range (win-win).